Sydney Blomquist: Ferroviária, 2021

 For the 2021 season, Blomquist played for Associação Ferroviária de Esportes in Araraquara, Brazil.
-The Brazilian club is known for being 2 time Copa Libertadores champions.
+The Brazilian club is known for being two-time Copa Libertadores champions.

 Avaldsnes IL, 2022

-On December 13, 2021, Avaldsnes announced the signing of the American winger on a 2 year deal.
+On December 13, 2021, Avaldsnes announced the signing of Blomquist on a 2-year deal.
 The club is managed by John Arne Riise.

+Telstar, 2024-2025

+Blomquist made a move to the Netherlands in 2024, signing with Telstar in the women’s Eredivisie.
+During the 24/25 campaign, Blomquist made 13 appearances, notching 1 goal and 1 assist against Feyenoord and AZ Alkmaar.

+Coaching career

+Blomquist joined the coaching staff of Florida Gulf Coast University's NCAA Division I women's soccer team in August 2025 as an assistant coach.